SrulyRosenblat/Detecting-Pretraining-Data-Using-Probability-Slopes/README.md

 -   [WikiMia 128 word subset:](https://huggingface.co/datasets/swj0419/WikiMIA/viewer/default/WikiMIA_length128)  A dataset containing 256 snippets of Wikipedia, roughly half published before 2022 and half after.

 - O'Reilly Media Book Dataset (privately obtained):  An internal dataset containing snippets from books published by O'Reilly.
-The tested sample contained 701 books, of which 57% were published after 2022 and 43% were published before 2022.
+The tested sample contained 701 snippets, of which 57% were published after 2022 and 43% were published before 2022.
 All reprints and new editions were removed.

 ## 5. Preliminary Results